cgreenhalgh/mod_webctimport/readme.txt

 - implement worker timeout and error retry in import
 - when creating moodle file use owner user context, not current user context.
-- check/set up page context in all files, e.g. treeview.php - see error log
 - check permissions in (a) treeviewsubmit (b) get_listing (c) get_file (d) get_rawfile.
 - add support for exporting TOC items from webct (modules)